Construction Loan

 Borrowers encounter construction-loan issues when they plan to build, complete major construction, or finance a home that is not yet in its finished state.

 The term becomes especially practical when the borrower must understand that funds may be advanced in stages rather than in one simple lump-sum purchase closing.
+The appraisal discussion may also focus on As-Completed Value rather than only the value of the current unfinished property.

 Practical Example